cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_fll_if.rst

 Architecture
 ------------

+APB PLL module's main objective is to generate output clock signals like (peripheral, SoC, and eFPGA clocks) based on the  input ref_clk_i.
+The APB PLL includes submodules such as PLL TOP and cascaded divider and mux.
+The APB PLL can be configured using CSRs.
+The CSRs of the APB PLL are accessible using the APB bus.

+The ref_clk_i is provided by the external devices through soc peripherals.
+This clock signal can be scaled using various CSR configurations.
+APB PLL generates the following clock signals:-
+   - soc_clk_o, It is the system clock for the CORE_V_MCU
+   - periph_clk_o, UDMA subsystem uses this clock
+   - cluster_clk_o, eFPGA subsystem uses this clock
+   - ref_clk_o, APB and eFPGA subsystems uses this clock

-Block Diagram of APB PLL:
+The figure below is a high-level block Diagram of APB PLL:

 .. image:: apb_pll_block_diagram.png
    :width: 5in
    :height: 2.38889in

-- The APB PLL consists of the following key components:
-- APB control logic, APB PLL CSRs, PLL Top, 4 clock dividers and 3 multiplexers.

 APB PLL Components
 ~~~~~~~~~~~~~~~~~~~~~~

-- The APB PLL consists of the following key components:

-   - PLL_TOP: it is generates the initial clock which is processed further by Divider and Multiplexer.
-   - Cascaded divider and mux : A set of 3 Cascadded divider and mux is supported which generates 3 unique output clocks.

-      - Divider : It scales down the input frequency by the configured CSR values.
-      - Multiplexer : It selects the appropirate output clock as per the configured CSR values.
+The below sections explain the functionality of various components of the APB PLL.

 PLL TOP
 ^^^^^^^
-- PLL TOP generats output clock which acts as the input to the cascaded divider and mux.
+PLL TOP generats output clock which acts as the input to the cascaded divider and mux.
+It also generates a bypass signal to the mux.
-- PLL TOP takes BYPASS and ref_clk_i as input and process it accordingly
+PLL TOP takes BYPASS and ref_clk_i as input and process as per the below conditions:
-- When the BYPASS bitfield is '1' then output clock is driven by the ref_clk_i clock.
+   - When the BYPASS bitfield is '1' then output clock period value is same as the period of the ref_clk_i clock.
-- When the BYPASS bitfield is '0' then output clock is driven by the time period of 2.5 times the ref_clk_i.
+   - When the BYPASS bitfield is '0' then output clock period will be 2.5 times the period of the ref_clk_i.

 Cascaded divider and mux
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-- Cascaded divider and mux combinations are used to generate various clock signals for peripheral, soc and core domains.
-- Input signal from PLL TOP is provided to each of these 3 Cascaded divider and mux combinations to get 3 unique output clock siganls.
+Divider and mux are cascaded to generate various clock signals for peripheral, soc and core domains.
+Input signal from PLL TOP is provided to each of these 3 Cascaded divider and mux combinations to get 3 unique output clock siganls.
-- Working of the cascaded divider and mux is same for all the 3 cases.
+Working of the cascaded divider and mux is same for all the 3 types.

 Divider:
 ^^^^^^^^
-- Divider reduces the clock frequency by the DIV value times the original frequency.
-- Divider receives input from the PLL TOP and provides the output scaled down clock signal to the mux or multiplexer.
+Divider receives input from the PLL TOP and provides the output scaled down clock signal to the mux.
-- For each divider, the frequency is scaled down by the number of times mentioned in the DIV bitfield of respective CSR.
+The APB PLL uses S_DIV, P_DIV, F_DIV, and R_DIV bitfields in REG_SOC, REG_PERIPH, REG_CLUSTER, and REG_REF to set divider values for the SoC, peripheral, FPGA cluster, and reference clocks respectively.
+As these bitfields function the same way, they will be collectively referred to as DIV from here on.
+The divider scales down the PLL TOP output frequency by a factor defined by the DIV value

-- DIV (Clock divisor values):
+DIV (Clock divisor values):

    - If the DIV bitfield value is either 0 or 1, then the output clock itself is not geenrated.
    - If the DIV bitfield value is 2, then the output clock is same as the input clock.
    - If the DIV bitfield value is in the range of (0x3 to 0x1FF), then the output clock is generated according to the below formulas.

-- Frequency Calculation:
+Frequency Calculation:

    - Output Clock Frequency = Input Clock Frequency / (DIV bitfield)

-- Time Period Calculation:
+Time Period Calculation:

    - Output Clock Time Period = Input Clock Time Period * (DIV bitfield)

-- For example, if the Input clock ferquency is 200 MHz and the Div bitfield is 0x28
+For example, if the Input clock ferquency is 200 MHz and the Div bitfield is 0x28

    - Output Clock ferquency = 200 MHz / 0x28 = 5 MHz
    - Output Clock Period = (1 / (200 * 10^6)) * 0x28 = 200 ns

 Multiplexer or Mux:
 ^^^^^^^^^^^^^^^^^^^
-- Multiplexer selects the output signal to be generated for each domain depening on BYPASS bitfield of REG_CTL CSR.
+Multiplexer selects the output signal to be generated for each domain depending on BYPASS bitfield of REG_CTL CSR.
-- It takes two input clocks, One input clock is received from the divider and other input clock is ref_clk_i.
+It takes two input clocks, One input clock is received from the divider and other input clock is ref_clk_i.
-- When the BYPASS bitfield is '1' then output clock is driven by the ref_clk_i clock.
+When the BYPASS bitfield is '1' then output clock period value is same as the period of the ref_clk_i clock.
-- When the BYPASS bitfield is '0' then output clock is driven by the clock received from the divider.
+When the BYPASS bitfield is '0' then output clock period value is same as the period of the clock received from the divider.

-Operational Flow
-^^^^^^^^^^^^^^^^
-- APB PLL module's main objective is to generate output clock signal based on the ref_clk_i provided.
-- APB PLL has various submodules/components like PLL TOP, cascaded divider and mux for peripheral clock, cascaded divider and mux for soc clock, cascaded divider and mux for eFPGA clock.
-- FW performs Initialization and drives various configuration CSR.
+Reset
+^^^^^^

+APB PLL can be resett in the following 3 ways:

+   - RESET bitfield in the CSR REG_CTL is '1'
+   - HRESETn pin is low.
+   - rst_ni is low

 System Architecture:
 --------------------